 Inside a cow’s rumen, there are fungal organisms that break the fiber down.
 Like everything else, they work best in certain environments.
 Anything you can do to remove oxygen in the rumen and raise the pH will help the fungi.

 And, that’s where yeast come into play.
 Rumen-specific yeast deplete or consume oxygen, leading to an anaerobic (or oxygen-free) environment.
-And, yeast also promote the growth of lactose-utilizing bacteria, which reduces lactic acid and raises pH, according to Ana Lourenco, associate professor at the University of Tras-os-Montes and Alto Douro in Portugal, who spoke on plant cell wall nutrition at a recent symposium held in the Netherlands.
+And, yeast also promote the growth of lactose-utilizing bacteria, which reduces lactic acid and raises pH, according to Ana Lourenco, associate professor at the University of Tras-os-Montes and Alto Douro in Portugal, who spoke on plant cell wall nutrition at a 2010 symposium held in the Netherlands.

 In addition, yeast provide amino acids (mainly thiamine) and vitamins that stimulate the fungi.

 Again, there are certain rumen-specific yeasts that accomplish this.
 Not all yeasts are alike.
 When considering a yeast additive, be sure to ask for independent research and make sure that the strains used in the research are the same strains you are considering buying.
 (For more information, please see “Should you use that feed additive?” in the April 2010 issue of Dairy Herd Management.)

 One type of yeast that’s often used in products is Saccharomyces cerevisiae.